cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 # Requirements and browser support

-Cloudpilot runs on all reasonable recent browsers and can be added to the homescreen of Android and iOS devices as a mobile app.
+CloudpilotEmu runs on all reasonable recent browsers and can be added to the homescreen of Android and iOS devices as a mobile app.
 For iPhones and iPads this is highly recommended as Safari may clear the data of ordinary web sites if they are not used for an extended period of time.